-The Smoke-Box Door is located in front of its position by sprues, the two optional slide in cab doors are sprued under the cab, the cab roof is loose.
-The buffers are sprue joined underneath, this gives you the choice of using them or substituting them with metal ones from other manufacturers without having to hack them off a buffer beam.
+The Smoke-Box Door is located on a sprue in front of the body and the 2 slide in cab doors are sprued under the cab.
+These slide in from the top and are removable, the cab roof is provided loose.
+This allows you to easily paint the interior and add a crew. .
+The buffers are sprue joined underneath also, this gives you the choice of using them or substituting them with metal ones from other manufacturers without having to hack them off a buffer beam.

-The Boiler Pipe is located loose and this needs to be joined usually to the left hand side of the locomotive if you are to use it.
+The optional Boiler Injector Pipe is located loose and is usualy to be joined to the left hand side of the locomotive if you are to use it.
 Refer to prototype photographs.

 You will need hand rail pillars or split pins and 0.45mm rod for the hand rails.
 To make the accurate positioning and fitting easier, holes have been slightly indented on the body; they just need drilling out.